 Mark 7: Biblical Church Discipline

 A church must decide whether it will allow hypocrites to remain hypocrites among God's people or to exercise church discipline.
 The practice of church discipline recognizes that there may be times when drastic action is called for because of our indwelling sin.
 These times call for the church's help.
 We cannot live the Christian life alone.
 Our purpose in church discipline is positive for the individual disciplined, for other Christians as they see the real danger of sin, for the health of the church as a whole, and for the corporate witness of the church to those outside.
 To many Christians in the past, a church without discipline would hardly have counted as a church.
 When a church doesn't have discipline, a church really doesn't have Christ.
 If we can't say what something is not, we can't very well say what it is.
 If we give up the ability to say what a Christian is not, we cannot meaningfully say what a Christian is.
 A church's holiness is to reflect the holiness of God.
 It should mean something to be a member of the church, not for our pride's sake but for God's name's sake.
-God is glorified when church members keep each other accountable.
+God is glorified when church members keep each other accountable through church discipline.

 Mark 8: A Concern for Discipleship and Growth